 - engages students with innovative and active learning to not only broaden their understanding of the British Empire, but also to historcise and problematise taken for granted assumptions about it.

 - embeds a variety of innovative pedagogic practices and engages with a variety of academic and non-academic material to enhance their learning experience

-The module will run in the Autumn term and consists of 10 one hour lectures and 10 one hour seminars every week.
+The module consists of 10 one hour lectures and 10 one hour seminars every week.
 The seminars will carry forward and consolidate the learnings from the lecture through a combination of activities such as debates, discussions, reviews, close reading and audio-visual materials.
 Activities are aimed at stimulating critical thinking and discussion around the ways in which contemporary Britain has been and is actively being shaped by its Empire and the various axes of south Asian diasporic identities.
 Assessment activities promote further discussion and encourage students to work independently to explore and reimagine the relationship between Britain and its Empire, to understand the multiple intersections of contemporary South Asian diasporic identity.

 Indicative weekly topics:

 - Introduction to the module South Asia in Britain